Fight Song (Rachel Platten song): Commercial performance

 The song first charted in Australia, debuting at 35 on the ARIA Charts on April 12, 2015.
 The song eventually peaked at number 2 in Australia on July 12, 2015.
 It later reached number 8 in New Zealand after first being covered as a charity single by The X Factor top 12.

 The song debuted on the Billboard Hot 100 chart of May 2, 2015 at number 80, becoming Platten's first entry on the chart.
 On July 18, 2015, the song entered the top 10 at number 10, becoming her first top 10.
 On August 19, 2015, the song eventually peaked at number 6.
-It has also reached quadruple platinum sales in the US, selling over 2 million copies in Platten's home country.
+It has also reached Diamond status in the US, selling over ten million copies in Platten's home country.
 "Fight Song" also peaked at number one on the Billboard Adult Top 40 chart for 4 weeks, number one on the Billboard Adult Contemporary chart for 4 weeks, number 3 on the Billboard Digital Songs chart, number 1 on the Billboard Radio Songs chart, and number 8 on the Pop Songs chart.
 Elsewhere, it peaked at number 5 on the Billboard Canadian Hot 100.

 In the United Kingdom, the song jumped from number sixty eight to the top of the UK Singles Chart on August 28, 2015 – for the week ending date September 3, 2015 – becoming Platten's first chart-topping song, and overall top ten hit, in Britain.
 In the Republic of Ireland, the song peaked at number six on the Irish Singles Chart.
 On April 25, 2016, this song peaked at number nine on the Billboard Japan Hot 100 chart.

 On October 31, 2024, The Boston Globe reported that, based on data from Audacy, radio stations 106.7 and 104.1 are playing "Fight Song" nearly 500 times a week despite the song being released nine years ago.